 American arrested in Turks and Caicos over 9 mm ammo found in bag sentenced to time served and $9,000 fine

-Another American who was arrested in the Turks and Caicos Islands for possessing ammunition was sentenced to time served and a $9,000 fine on Tuesday, local media reported.
+Another American who was arrested in the Turks and Caicos Islands for possessing ammunition was sentenced to time served and a $9,000 fine on Tuesday, officials said.
 Tyler Wenrich was facing a potential mandatory minimum sentence of 12 years in prison for ammunition charges in the British territory.

-The Virginia EMT and father left court with his wife Jeriann Wenrich and said he was relieved his ordeal was coming to an end.
+The Virginia EMT and father was arrested in April after two 9 mm rounds were found in his backpack as he was trying to board a cruise ship.
+He pleaded guilty last week.
+Wenrich left court with his wife Jeriann Wenrich and said he was relieved his ordeal was coming to an end.

-"A weight has been lifted off my shoulders and my wife, and I'm glad that I get to go home and be with my son again," Wenrich told Magnetic Media.
+"A weight has been lifted off my shoulders and my wife's, and I'm glad that I get to go home and be with my son again," Wenrich told Magnetic Media.

 He said his imprisonment was terrible.